Injection moulding: Multi-shot moulding

 Two-shot, double-shot or multi-shot moulds are designed to "overmould" within a single moulding cycle and must be processed on specialised injection moulding machines with two or more injection units.
 This process is actually an injection moulding process performed twice and therefore can allow only for a much smaller margin of error.
 In the first step, the base colour material is moulded into a basic shape, which contains spaces for the second shot.
 Then the second material, a different colour, is injection-moulded into those spaces.
 Pushbuttons and keys, for instance, made by this process have markings that cannot wear off, and remain legible with heavy use.

 Mould storage

 Manufacturers go to great lengths to protect custom moulds due to their high average costs.
-The perfect temperature and humidity level is maintained to ensure the longest possible lifespan for each custom mould.
+The perfect temperature and humidity levels are maintained to ensure the longest possible lifespan for each custom mould.
 Custom moulds, such as those used for rubber injection moulding, are stored in temperature and humidity controlled environments to prevent warping.